pypa/pip/docs/html/reference/installation-report.md

 The report is a JSON object with the following properties:

+- `version`: the string `0`, denoting that the installation report is an experimental feature.
+This value will change to `1`, when the feature is deemed stable after gathering user feedback (likely in pip 22.3 or 23.0).
+Backward incompatible changes may be introduced in version `1` without notice.
+After that, it will change only if and when backward incompatible changes are introduced, such as removing mandatory fields or changing the semantics or data type of existing fields.
+The introduction of backward incompatible changes will follow the usual pip processes such as the deprecation cycle or feature flags.
+Tools must check this field to ensure they support the corresponding version.

 - `pip_version`: a string with the version of pip used to produce the report.
 - `install`: an object where the properties are the canonicalized names of the distribution packages (to be) installed and the values are of type